The heat kernel on curvilinear polygonal domains in surfaces: The heat kernel on a surface with boundary

 It is also useful to consider the heat operator, lifted from the left (that is, acting in the unprimed coordinates):

 This operator lifts under the blow-down maps to an operator on the double heat space, which we also call $\mathcal L$, abusing notation.
-The lift of the operator $t\mathcal L=T^2\mathcal L$ is more useful, because $t \cL$ lifts to the double heat space to an operator which is tangent to all boundary hypersurfaces except for $E_{10}$ and is smooth there.
-It therefore (1) preserves polyhomogeneity and (2) preserves infinite order vanishing at tf.
+The lift of the operator $t\mathcal L=T^2\mathcal L$ is more useful, because $T^2 \cL$ lifts to the double heat space to be a b-operator, except in a neighborhood of $E_{10}$, where it is merely smooth.
+In particular $\rho_{E_{10}}^2T^2\cL$ is a b-operator.
+Therefore $T^2\cL$ (1) preserves polyhomogeneity and (2) preserves infinite order vanishing at tf.
 These two facts shall be useful.

-The operator $t\cL$ can be analyzed in the coordinate systems \eqref{eq:modelcoordsintsf}, \eqref{eq:modelcoordsinttd}, and \eqref{eq:modelcoordssfandtd}.
+The operator $T^2\cL$ can be analyzed in the coordinate systems \eqref{eq:modelcoordsintsf}, \eqref{eq:modelcoordsinttd}, and \eqref{eq:modelcoordssfandtd}.
 In the coordinates \eqref{eq:modelcoordsintsf} we have by a chain rule calculation:

 In the coordinates \eqref{eq:modelcoordsinttd}, we have

 Finally, in the coordinates \eqref{eq:modelcoordssfandtd}, we get